sta310-sp22/website/content/syllabus/index.md

 ### Late work policy

--   Homework will be accepted up to 3 days after the due date.
+-   Homework will be accepted up to 72 hours (3 days) after the due date.
 There will be a 5% deduction for each 24-hour period the assignment is late.

--   There is no late work accepted for prep quizzes or application exercises, since these are designed to help you prepare for labs and homework.

--   The late work policy for exams will be provided with the exam instructions.
+A late waiver may be used for one homework assignment.
+See [late waiver](#late-waiver) policy for more information.

+-  No late work is accepted on quizzes, and there are no makeups for missed quizzes.

 -   The late work policy for the project will be provided with the project instructions.

-### Waiver for extenuating circumstances
+### Late waiver for extenuating circumstances

-If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email Professor Tackett before the deadline to waive the late penalty.
+If there are circumstances that prevent you from completing a homework assignment by the stated due date, you may email Professor Tackett before the deadline to waive the late penalty.
 In your email, you only need to request the waiver; you do not need to provide explanation.
 This waiver may only be used for once in the semester, so only use it for a truly extenuating circumstance.

 If there are circumstances that are having a longer-term impact on your academic performance, please let your academic dean know, as they can be a resource.
 Please let Professor Tackett know if you need help contacting your academic dean.

-### Regrade Requests - UPDATE
+### Regrade requests

 Regrade requests must be submitted on Gradescope within a week of when an assignment is returned.
-Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
+Regrade requests should only be submitted if a correct answer was mistakenly marked as incorrect.
 Requests to dispute the number of points deducted for an incorrect response will not be considered.
 Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.

 ### Attendance

-[ADD GENERAL ATTENDANCE POLICY ]
+You are expected to attend all lectures and labs with a fully-charged laptop or tablet with access to RStudio to participate.
+We understand there may be times when you are unable to attend a class meeting; in such instances it is your responsibility to make up the missed material.
+Labs will primarily be used to work on homework and the projects.
+If you miss a lab meeting dedicated to group work, please communicate with your teammates to make a plan to contribute to the assignment.
+[Click here](https://trinity.duke.edu/undergraduate/academic-policies/class-attendance-and-missed-work) for more information on the Trinity attendance policies.

 ### Attendance Policy Related to COVID Symptoms, Exposure, or Infection